OA-PASS/pass-java-client/README.md

 * pass.elasticsearch.indices (default = pass)
 * pass.elasticsearch.limit (defaults = 200) you can also override the default by using the findBy functions that accept a limit and offset value

-A note on pass.elasticsearch.indices: a value of "" will cause all indices on the host toe be searched, as should a target value of _all or *.
+A note on pass.elasticsearch.indices: a value of "" will cause all indices on the host to be searched, as should a target value of _all or *.

 ## Integration tests with Fedora and Elasticsearch